abe33/awesome_form/README.md

 [![Code Climate](https://codeclimate.com/github/abe33/awesome_form.png)](https://codeclimate.com/github/abe33/awesome_form)
 [![Dependency Status](https://gemnasium.com/abe33/awesome_form.png)](https://gemnasium.com/abe33/awesome_form)

-`AwesomeForm` is yet another form helper for `Rails`, but, contrary to `Formtastic` and `SimpleForm` it rely on partial views instead of html helpers.
+`AwesomeForm` is yet another form helper for `Rails`, but, contrary to `Formtastic` and `SimpleForm` it relies on partial views instead of html helpers.

 Each input type is a partial in its theme directory, and wrappers are made using the `layout` option of the `render` method.